gilzoide/molde/README.md

 ---------
 There are 3 constructs templates recognize:

-- __Literals__: Content that will be copied unmodified to the resulting string
+- __Literals__: Content that will be copied unmodified to the final string
-- __Value__: A value processed by Lua and appended to the resulting string, stringified by `tostring`
+- __Value__: A value processed by Lua and appended to the final string, stringified by `tostring`
-- __Statement__: A Lua code block to be copied unmodified to the generated code, used for variable assignments, repetitions, conditions, etc. It doesn't directly generate contents for the resulting string
+- __Statement__: A Lua code block to be copied unmodified to the generated code, used for variable assignments, repetitions, conditions, etc. It doesn't directly generate contents for the final string

 __Values__ are delimited by matching `{{` and `}}`, __statements__ by `{%` and
 `%}`, and everything else is considered __literal__.
-Braces can be escaped using a backslash.
+Braces can be escaped using a leading backslash.

 Example: